AlanBar13/profindly-web/README.md

-# Profindly Landing Page
+# NexoMedics Landing Page

-Landing page for Profindly, a platform that connects patients with verified health specialists in Mexico.
+Landing page for NexoMedics, a platform that connects patients with verified health specialists in Mexico.
 Built with Astro, React, and Tailwind CSS.

 ## 🚀 Features